-I feel like I am living back in the 1950's with the types of questions I get from people when I tell them I feed fermented grass clippings to cows.
+I feel like I am living back in the 1950's with the types of questions I get from people when I tell them I feed fermented grass clippings to livestock.
 In 1949, A.O.
 Smith created Harvestore Products Company to market the glass-fused-to-steel bolted tank technology in the agriculture market.
-The blue silo's of Harvestores became a common household name along with XEROX machines, Kleenex and Coke.
-Back in the 1950's the notion of packing green chop or corn into a silo while it was still wet and then allowing the biomass to ferment, pickle or the technical name "Ensiling" into silage was on everyone's mind.
+The blue silo's of Harvestore became a common household name along with XEROX machines, Kleenex and Cresent wrenches.
+Back in the 1950's the notion of packing green chop or corn into a silo while it was still wet and then allowing the biomass to ferment, pickle or the technical name "Ensile" into silage was on everyone's mind.
 The first questions that were always asked back then by the farmers and the consumers were the concerns about the pesticides that were sprayed on, over, and around the corn plants from spring right up to harvest.
 Today, the first question we get asked are about the pesticides and fertilizers that are sprayed on and over the lawns.
 Does this sound familiar?

 Plants suitable for silage production include tree leaves, barley, all turf type grasses like Bermuda grass, St. Augustine, Centipede, Rye, bluegrass, wheat, coastal Bermuda, oat grass, alfalfa, pasture grasses, corn, wheat, peas, Sudan grass, millet, sorghum, lambs quarter, wild oats, sweet clover, red clover, canola, fescue's and almost all other fodder types can be turned into livestock silage.
 And trust me when I say, rarely are agricultural crops 100% free from fertilizer or pesticide residue prior to ensiling!
 But then again, Ensiling makes the feed safe